-The underwriting risk has changed significantly in the reporting period (the materiality threshold here was taken to be 10% of the diversified SCR on December 31, 2019, i.e. 1,892k EUR).
+The underwriting risk has changed significantly in the reporting period (the materiality threshold here was taken to be 10% of the diversified SCR on December 31, 2020, i.e. 2,052k EUR).
 This is based on a corresponding change in lapse risk:

-The lapse risk increased from 10,101k EUR to 12,076k EUR the reporting period, which is considered a material change.
-The reason for this is the downturn of equity markets in the first quarter of 2020, triggered by the beginning of the corona crisis.
-A corresponding correlation between lapse risk and a decline in equities is well-known from the company's risk and solvency assessment (OSN, see B.3.6).
+The lapse risk decreased from 12,076k EUR to 9,667k EUR in the reporting period, which is considered a material change.
+The reason for this is the recovery of equity markets after the corona crisis.
+A corresponding correlation between lapse risk and a change in equities is well-known from the company's own risk and solvency assessment (OSN, see B.3.6).

-The cost risk fell in the reporting period from 3,550k EUR to 4,305k EUR which is considered to be immaterial.
+The expense risk fell in the reporting period from 4,305k EUR to 4,269k EUR which is considered to be immaterial.